emdete/Qubes-InterVMFS/README.md

-The two parts are communicating via qrexec-client-vm (see https://www.qubes-os.org/doc/qrexec2/) but can run standalone (directly using stdin/out) for debugging purpose. if you add a non-zero second parameter it will switch on debugging and run locally.
+The two parts are communicating via qrexec-client-vm (see https://www.qubes-os.org/doc/qrexec2/) but can run standalone (directly using stdin/out) for debugging purpose.
+If you add a non-zero second parameter it will switch on debugging and run locally.

 Todos